In this section

 Others, such as representatives from other government departments or other Customs administrations, may be invited as required.

-- The Committee will meet two times per year (once in the spring and once in the fall), and as otherwise required, either virtually or in-person, at the call of the co-chairs;
+- The Committee will meet 2 times per year (once in the spring and once in the fall), and as otherwise required, either virtually or in-person, at the call of the co-chairs

-- The Committee will only meet when both co-chairs are available and if there are at least 50 percent of the membership present, virtually or in person; and
+- The Committee will only meet when both co-chairs are available and if there are at least 50 percent of the membership present, virtually or in person

-- The co-chairs will endeavour to confirm the exact meeting date at least four weeks prior to the meeting.
+- The co-chairs will endeavour to confirm the exact meeting date at least 4 weeks prior to the meeting

 The Commercial Program Directorate will provide secretariat services for the Committee.
 The secretariat will:

-- The PSCC will serve for a minimum of two years.
+- The PSCC will serve for a minimum of 2 years.
 There is no limit to the duration the PSCC can remain in the position.

 - The PSCC will assume this role immediately following the election.
 An outgoing PSCC is expected to assist in the transition.